 Next, it’s made with wholesome ingredients that are good for your gut and stabilize blood sugar levels, like unsweetened almond milk and stevia drops.

 3. Going dairy-free

 Finally, if you are after a dairy-free milkshake recipe, this one adapts perfectly by swapping heavy cream for canned coconut cream!

-I love creating low-carb milkshake recipes or keto smoothies as a quick healthy snack in the afternoon and fix a sweet craving without the carbs.
 Below I listed other of my diabetic-friendly milkshake recipes for you to try.

-Have you made this keto strawberry milkshake recipe?
 Share a review or comment below.
 I love to hear your feedback about my keto recipes.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.